tiezheng-yuan-nih/build_smartscope/README.md

 ### Step3: test SmartScope
     open browser, and login Smartscope using the url: http://localhost:48000.
-In default, the user name is admin and password is cryoemsmartscope.
+In default, the user name is admin and password is "cryoemsmartscope".

 ### Step4: stop SmartScope container
 For local machine